 Prior to consulting this list, always look at your apprenticeship contract for the notice you’re required to give (as this can vary from company to company).
 However, the table below provides you with an idea of the notice you’ll be expected to give:

 |Between one and three months

 |Between six and nine months

 ||Six weeks’ notice

 Leave an Apprenticeship Without Giving Notice

-If you decide to leave without giving notice, your employer may be able to take legal action against you.
+If you decide to leave without giving notice and have worked for your employer for more than one month, your employer may be able to take legal action against you.
 This could include making you pay the money you owe them or taking away any qualifications you have gained.
 It is always best to speak to your employer before leaving, even if you plan to leave without giving notice.